 When my son asked me to make him a longbow a few years later, I also began building reflex/deflex “hybrid” longbows.
 I wasn’t satisfied with just making one with a straight back and so-so performance, so I began looking around and studied all of the popular designs available.
 I studied the best features of the best r/d longbows and combined them into my design.
 I went to work on the computer and came up with a profile.
 I drew out the profiles in Adobe Illustrator and tweaked the limb design using SuperTiller, a computer modeling program for “stick bows” written in Excel.
 After several tweakings and bow forms, I settled on the current design that I call the HAMMER Hybrid Longbow.
 I call it that because it “hits like a hammer and drives nails“…lol.
 Over the years, I’ve continued to improve the design, making it into a pretty sweet shooter.

-At some point it occurred to me that I should build a website to share my blueprints and help teach others to make these bows.
-It has been a lot of work!
-When I started this project, I had absolutely no idea how big a project this would be and how much work it would take.
-I’ve spent hours and hours building and testing the bows, and drawing and re-drawing the blueprints with updates to improve the designs.
-With the development of this website, I’m excited about the opportunity to share my bow making experiences and designs.
+With the development of this website, I’m excited about the opportunity to share my bow making experiences.
 One of the neat things about the internet, is it allows us to quickly share bow making knowledge that used to take many years to pass on from generation to generation.
-I hope that you can learn from my successes and failures, and use these blog posts, build alongs, blueprints, and booklets to learn how to “build your own bow!
+I hope that you can learn from my successes and failures, as you learn how to “build your own bow!”